-Peter Francis Auction House is to sell The Margaret Bide Collection of primarily Welsh textiles, costume and furniture on May 12th.
+Peter Francis Auction House was privileged to sell the Margaret Bide Collection of primarily Welsh textiles, costume and furniture in our May 12th auction.

 We now send a regular e-mail to all our subscribers with updates, catalogues and news.
 Sign up below!